FolkvangrForgent/f2e-grid-enhancements/README.md

 **WARNING** - This module uses a lot of function patching and so it is suggested to run it on the exact version of FoundryVTT and SF2e or PF2e that it is verified on.

-## Known issue

-Waiting for FVTT 13 Stable 3 to fix https://github.com/foundryvtt/foundryvtt/issues/12761 until then there will be issues using the Custom Template Measurement Controls just after refresh.
-Just press the buttons a few times and the problem should resolve itself.

 ## Features

 ### General Improvements